Street names and numbering of properties

 Street naming, numbering and addressing.

-Applications for a new address, to change an existing address, to allocate a new street name or addressing in general can only be made by application form together with the correct fee where appropriate.
-Payment can be made either by cheque accompanying your application, or electronically by 'phoning (01786) 233660.
+Applications for a new address, to change an existing address, to allocate a new street name or addressing in general can only be made by application form together with the correct fee.
+Payment can be made either by cheque accompanying your application, or by 'phoning (01786) 233660.
 (NB - payment can only be made by 'phone if the application form has been received and registered by Stirling Council.)